-The Council is recommended to approve the following Statement for 2019/20:
+The Council is recommended to approve the following Statement for 2020/21:

-MRP Statement 2019/20
+MRP Statement 2020/21

 - a.
 The Council will assess MRP in accordance with the recommendations within the guidance issued under section 21(1A) of the Local Government Act 2003. - b.
 The CFR method will be used for calculating MRP in respect of all capital expenditure incurred up to and including 31 March 2008.
 This is the simplest approach available, being calculated as a straightforward 4% of the relevant element of the CFR at the end of the previous year.
-In the current economic climate the Chief Financial Officer considers that use of the CFR Method is prudent.
+In the current economic climate the Chief Financial Officer considers that use of the CFR Method is prudent. - c.

-- c.
 The Asset Life Method will be used for calculating MRP in respect of all capital expenditure incurred on and after 1 April 2008.
-From 1 April 2019 an annuity approach will be adopted in making this calculation.
-This allows for a slightly lower MRP charge in the early years and represents a change to the previous use of an equal instalment approach.
+From 1 April 2019 an annuity approach has been adopted in making this calculation, allowing for a slightly lower MRP charge in the early years than under the previously used equal instalment approach.
 This is considered prudent because it better reflects the time value of money, whereby £100 paid ten years hence represents less of a burden than paying £100 today. - d.
 The Chief Financial Officer will determine estimated asset lives.
 Where expenditure of different types is involved, it will be grouped together in a manner which best reflects the nature of the main component of expenditure.
 It will only be divided up in cases where there are two or more major components, with significantly different asset lives. - e.
-A change introduced by the revised MHCLG guidance provides that any charge made over and above the statutory MRP, ie. voluntary revenue provision (VRP) or "overpayment", can be reclaimed in later years if deemed necessary or prudent, providing the cumulative overpayment made to date is disclosed in this policy statement.
-In view of the economic climate and significant budgetary pressures, the Council will not provide for an additional voluntary contribution to MRP in 2019/20, and neither has it done so in previous years. - f.
-Based on the above policy, the net MRP charge for 2019/20 has been calculated as £641,500 as detailed below, and this sum has been included in the Council's 2019/20 budget proposals.
+MHCLG guidance provides that any charge made over and above the statutory MRP, ie. a voluntary revenue provision (VRP) or "overpayment", can be reclaimed in later years if deemed necessary or prudent, providing the cumulative overpayment made to date is disclosed in this policy statement.
+In view of the economic climate and significant budgetary pressures, the Council will not provide for an additional voluntary contribution to MRP in 2020/21, and neither has it done so in previous years. - f.
+Based on the above policy, the net MRP charge for 2020/21 has been calculated as £610,500 as detailed below, and this sum has been included in the Council's 2020/21 budget proposals.
 The exact amount of MRP will be subject to change should capital financing decisions alter during the year.

-Minimum Revenue Provision (MRP) 2019/20 £000s CFR Method - up to 31 March 2008 221 Asset Life Method (annuity approach) - from 1 April 2008 420 Total MRP 641
+Minimum Revenue Provision (MRP) 2020/21 £s

+CFR Method - up to 31 March 2008 212,200

+Asset Life Method (annuity approach) - from 1 April 2008 398,300

+Total MRP 610,500

-2.3 Treasury Strategy 2019/20 - Borrowing and Investment
+2.3 Treasury Strategy 2020/21 - Borrowing and Investment